GameThrive/GameThrive-Push-Plugin-Samples/README.md

 GameThrive-Push-Plugin-Samples
 ==============================

-Sample projects for the GameThrive.com Push Notification SDK.
+Sample projects for GameThrive are available at https://gamethrive.com or under their respective repositories here https://github.com/GameThrive`